 Assistant city managers hold critical leadership positions in city government.
-They support the city manager in running the city.
-They are the critical link between the city manager and department heads.
+They support the city manager in running the city and are the critical link between the city manager and department heads.
 An assistant city manager focuses primarily on organizational issues so that the city manager can focus more on external issues.
-Both positions must keep the internal and external in mind when making decisions.

 In small cities, the assistant city manager is the second-highest-ranking employee in the organization.
 In larger cities, the organization may have several assistant city manager positions.
 There may even by a deputy city manager that outranks the other assistant city managers.
 The deputy city manager may be a first among many or may supervise the assistant city managers.
 It all depends on how the city manager wants to organize the city staff.

 The job generally requires the ability to perform the following duties:

 - Oversee management of city projects as needed

 - Keep the city manager informed about current or emerging problems and project status

 - Make presentations before the city council and other city boards